Stocks, Bonds, Bills and Inflation and Gold

 The same data presented in the above graph is presented below with a logarithmic scale.

-In this graph (with the same data as above) you now have to look more closely to realize the amazing extent to which large stocks (the S&P 500) outperformed Treasury bonds, T-bills, Gold and the dollar itself over the 91 year period.
-But this logarithmic scale allows you to properly view the trend and volatility over the years.
+In this graph (with the same data as above) you now have to look more closely to realize the amazing extent to which large stocks (the S&P 500) outperformed Treasury bonds, T-bills, Gold and the dollar itself over the 94 year period.
+But only this logarithmic scale allows you to properly view the trend and volatility over the years.

 A constant slope on this logarithmic graph represents an approximately constant annual percentage growth.
 By the nature of logarithmic graphs, a dip or gain on this graph of a certain height represents the same percentage change whether it happened in the 1920’s or the 2000’s.
 Any dip or gain visible on this graph is actually large since a logarithmic scale tends to make even large percentage changes look small.

-The Graphs below take the data above and break it out into 20 year periods and reveal some very interesting insights into asset performance in different periods.
+The Graphs below take the data above and breaks it out into 20 year periods and reveal some very interesting insights into asset performance in different periods.
 Note that the scales below are linear (as opposed to logarithmic) and that all the scales go to $8.00 (A 700% gain, from the $1.00 starting point).
 A linear scale is acceptable here given the relatively short time period.
 By using the same scale it is easier to visually compare the performance across the different 20 year periods.

 Long Treasury Bonds (the red line) look like the place to be in the 1926 – 1945 period.
 Stocks beat out Bonds in the end but it was a rough ride indeed.
 The stock index returned 291% after inflation in the 20 year period while the Treasury bond index returned 148% and Treasury bills eked out 22%.
 Gold gained 78% in real terms.
 The gain in Gold was due to a U.S. devaluation of the dollar from 1/20th of an ounce of Gold to 1/35th of an ounce of Gold in 1934.
 A paper dollar in a safe or under a mattress gained in value during the depression due to deflation and ended up losing just 1.5% in purchasing power over these 20 years.
 (And that was despite the devaluation in terms of Gold which apparently had no impact on inflation inside the United States).